 LIGHTNING IN THE BRAIN is a music-theatre piece inspired by our human need to remember.
 Performer/writer Corey Fischer shapes his recent experiences as a newly old man of 71 into a narrative about forgetting and remembering, about young and old love, about losing and finding yourself on the streets of 1960s Paris, in Hollywood or in a rusting Chevy van looking for America.
 Corey developed Lightning in the Brain with Naomi Newman, who also directs.
 Corey and Naomi have worked together for several decades and were co-founders of Traveling Jewish Theatre.

-Corey Fischer, actor, writer, director and composer, has been creating and performing theatre for over forty-five years.
+Corey Fischer, actor, writer, director, and composer, has been creating and performing theatre for over forty-five years.
 In 1978 he co-founded Traveling Jewish Theatre, with whom he collaborated on more than two dozen works until the company closed in 2012.
 His last project with TJT was In the Maze of Our Own Lives, based on the history of the Group Theatre.
 Corey worked with visionary director Joseph Chaikin and the legendary improv group, The Committee, and appeared in the films M*A*S*H, McCabe & Mrs. Miller, Funny Lady, Bee Season, 5-Year Engagement and dozens of TV shows.
 In addition to making theatre, he teaches, coaches and consults privately.

 Naomi Newman (Director and Dramaturg) was a co-founder of Traveling Jewish Theatre.
-She wrote, directed and performed dozens of original theatre pieces with the company during its 34 year-long life, winning awards in each area.
+She wrote, directed, and performed dozens of original theatre pieces with the company during its 34 year-long life, winning awards in each area.
 For her contributions to Bay Area cultural life she has received a Tikkun Award, a Mill Valley Creative Achievement Award, and Theatre Bay Area’s Community Leadership Award.
 A book containing an oral history of her life and career is now part of the Legacy Collection of The S.F.
 Performing Arts Museum.
 Before co-founding TJT, Newman was a concert singer, television actor, improvisational theater director, and psychotherapist.
 Her interviews and anthologized writings have appeared in many publications.

 Conversations With Corey

-Please join us for Conversations with Corey immediately following the performances!
+Please join us for Conversations with Corey immediately

 Saturday, May 21 after 5pm Performance: